Q. Do you photograph family group photographs?

 Q. Where are you based and how far will you travel?

 A. I am based in Garnethill, in the city centre of Glasgow.
 I used to live in the countryside but there weren’t enough cafes to keep me sustained.
 Although I am based in the West of Scotland I cover weddings all over the place – in fact only about 1/4 of my weddings will be in Glasgow with the rest spread throughout Scotland and the North of England.
-I don’t charge for travel within Scotland unless I need to take the ferry…
+I used to live in Harrogate in North Yorkshire and still enjoy photographing weddings there and absolutely love travelling to photograph Lake District weddings in Cumbria.
+I don’t charge for travel within Scotland or the north of England unless I need to take the ferry…

 Q. How long will you spend at our wedding?